Alexander-Ploskin/BlockMuon/README.md

 # Block Muon Optimizer Experiments

-This project implements a block version of the Muon optimizer and experiments with different hyperparameters to study their effects on training dynamics.
-The Muon optimizer uses matrix orthogonalization via Newton-Schulz iterations to provide more diverse optimization directions compared to traditional optimizers like AdamW[1].
+This project implements a block version of the [Muon optimizer]((https://arxiv.org/abs/2502.16982) and experiments with different hyperparameters to study their effects on training dynamics.
+The Muon optimizer uses matrix orthogonalization via Newton-Schulz iterations to provide more diverse optimization directions compared to traditional optimizers like AdamW.
 Our implementation focuses on exploring block-wise variants of the algorithm and analyzing the relationship between block size and optimization performance.

 ## Prerequisites